NeonDistrict/circle-integration/README.md

 # Circle Integration
 Contains documentation, demo, and back/front end components required to integrate circle payments into a project.

+## Todo

++ ensure all error responses from server are of the same form
++ json schema validation

 ## Useful Links

 + [Circle Homepage](https://www.circle.com/en/)